Broforce: Development

 In July 2013, Greenwood commented that the team wanted to build a space opera with roguelike elements, Contra-style aliens, themes of Satan in big business, betrayal, and bro identity, explosions that create weightlessness, and a story where the Broforce themselves are rescued.
 He discussed a cyborg bro who questions his bro and human status for not having feelings before realizing that the other bros do not feel either.

 A free Broforce game demo called "Brototype" was released from the developer's website, which sampled the gameplay but not the game's narrative.
 The game was approved on Steam Greenlight on 24 July 2013 and open for Steam Early Access on 7 April 2014 with a planned full release in Q2 2014 for Microsoft Windows and consoles.
 The final game is expected to include online multiplayer, deathmatch arenas with leaderboards, a level editor, and better graphics.

 In August 2014, a standalone expansion based on The Expendables 3 called The Expendabros was released.
 Later, The Expendabros expansion became free-to-play in order to promote The Expendables 3 film and remained so until 31 December of that year.

 In February 2015, the game was expanded with the adding of Alien Infestation.
 On 15 October 2015, the game was fully released and again expanded, with the ability to fight Satan.
 The full game, without The Expendabros expansion, was ported to PlayStation 4 and released on 1 March 2016.
 A Nintendo Switch port was announced in July 2018.

-Devolver announced that a major expansion to the game, named Broforce Forever, is planned for release in 2023.
-The expansion will add more characters and missions.
+A major and the final expansion to the game, named Broforce Forever, was released on August 8, 2023.
+The expansion added more playable characters and missions.